mia-platform/mlp/docs/50_interpolate.md

 By default this interpolation will set the value on a single line putting the `\n` character explicitly for every new line found in the value.
-If the interpolation sequence is found sorrounded by the `"` or `'` character will also escape the content contained in the environment for you so that the resulting string will be a valid double or single quoted string.
+If the interpolation sequence is found sorrounded by the `"` or `'` character we will also escape the content contained in the environment for you so that the resulting string will be a valid double or single quoted string.